VAMPIREONETWO/Music-Genre-Classification/README.md

 # Files
 ColabTests directory contains tests that can run in Google Colab.\
 LocalTests directory contains tests that can run in Google Colab.\

-FCNTests directory contains tests that can run in Google Colab.\
-ResNetTests directory contains tests that can run in Google Colab.\
-models directory contains all models.\
+U can use ColabTest that can run in Google Colab. models directory contains all models.\
 # Test
 Upload data directory to Google Drive before testing.\

+# How to use
+1. Upload **Data** directory to Google Drive before testing.\
+2. Run Or Check **ColabTests** files that can run in Google Colab.\